-Let’s say he’s only buying one a day, at $1.50 each, he’s spending $547.50 a year!
+Even at just one a day, this young man would be spending $547.50 a year!
 This from the one that wants a better X-Box and his own TV.
 I think we just found the money for him.
-Buying a $4.00 Starbucks version would cost you $1,460 a year.
-Wow…and you didn’t think you had enough money for that little vacation you wanted?
+Buying a single Starbucks version at $4.00 a day would cost you $1,460 a year.
+Wow…and you didn’t think you had enough money for that little getaway you wanted?

 - 3 tablespoons canned pumpkin

-- Used 3/4 teaspoon of homemade pumpkin pie spice in place of the 1/2 teaspoon store-bought
+- 3/4 teaspoon of homemade pumpkin pie spice

 - 1 cup strong coffee